marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 This... sort of works on a technical level but still not really.
 I was disappointed here given that Apple generally has a decent track record when it comes to devices talking with each other.

 {{< image src="apple-music-session.jpg" noshadow=true >}}
+  A screenshot of the Apple Music client open to the artist page for Missy Elliot.
+A share icon in the top right of the navigation bar has been selected, with multiple Apple devices visible such as a laptop, Apple TV and Homepod.
+The song Work It by Missy Elliot has just started playing.
+Visible in the share switcher is the ability to switch to the "Lounge Room", in this case the Homepod, where ATM by J. Cole was previously playing.
 {{< /image >}}

 As you can see, Apple Music on my laptop is aware that I'm playing a song on an [HomePod](https://www.apple.com/nz/homepod-mini/).
 I can then select the HomePod and pause the track which then reflects instantly on my phone as well.